 A group of people are involved in communications in the church.

-If you would like to submit an article to appear in the monthly Heirloom newsletter, send it as an attached Word document (or copied and pasted in the body of the email) to the email address below:
+If you would like to submit an article to appear in the monthly Heirloom newsletter, send it as an attached Word document (or copied and pasted in the body of the email) to the newsletter editor.
+Call church office at 513-231-8634 to learn the email address to use.

-If you would like to have a brief announcement in the weekly email “Our Heritage Connection,” send it to the email address below:
+If you would like to have a brief announcement in the weekly email “Our Heritage Connection,” send it to the Church Administrator.

 Community Chalice Meals Coordinator